 - Professional tool that ties larger flies

-- No slipping and smooth ball bearing rotation
+- Smooth ball bearing rotation

 - Hardened steel jaws to hold variety of hooks

 While wandering in a store or searching on an online site to purchase a fly tying vise, a lot of passionate angels gratifyingly end up by collecting Atlas Rotary Fly Tying Vise.
 Having the stainless-steel construction, it’s considered one of the amazing creations by Wolff Industries.